McCoy1701/McCoy1701.github.io/README.md

 The main goal of this project is to meet my needs for programming EEPROMs, controlling external peripherals via SPI, I2C, and UART, controlling servos using PWM.
 Driving other miscellaneous logic devices.

 The CPU is a WDC 65c02 running at 1 MHz.
 It includes an AS6C62256 32k x 8-bit static RAM, though the system uses only 16k for the main RAM.
 There is one 65c22 Versatile Interface Adapters (VIA), which features two 8-bit ports for general-purpose input/output.
 The 65c22 also enables the system to have timer-driven interrupts, based on its own internal timers.
 The computer has a 512k x 8-bit SST39SF040 flash ROM, with only 32k in use.
 This holds all the code for the BIOS, memory monitor, mini assembler/disassembler, and routines for interfacing with a 128x64 LCD.
-For communication, the system uses a 65c51 Asynchronous Communications Interface Adapter (ACIA), providing serial communication over RS232 with the help
-MAX232 line driver.
+For communication, the system uses a 65c51 Asynchronous Communications Interface Adapter (ACIA), providing serial communication over RS232 with help from a MAX232 line driver.

 One of the main factors considered during the initial development of the computer was cost.
 I wanted this machine to be as cheap as possible while using quality ICs.
 The entire build only cost me $82.
 Another key factor was to use components that I already had on hand, or